CarolinaCobo/hacker-news-challenge/README.md

 ### CSS

-To avoid inconsistencies due to styles applied by the browser I've used (Reset CSS)[https://meyerweb.com/eric/tools/css/reset/]
+To avoid inconsistencies due to styles applied by the browser I've used [Reset CSS](https://meyerweb.com/eric/tools/css/reset/)

-Across all the CSS files I've followed (BEM naming convention)[https://sparkbox.com/foundry/bem_by_example] for more consistency.
+Across all the CSS files I've followed [BEM naming convention](https://sparkbox.com/foundry/bem_by_example) for more consistency.

 ## Testing

-For# testing I've used [Jest](https://testing-library.com/), to install it:
+For# testing I've used [Jest](https://testing-.com/), to install it:

 ```
-npm install -D jest@26.6.3 @testing-library/react@11.2.5
+npm install -D jest@26.6.3 @testing-/@11.2.5
 ```

 The testing files can be found on the folders of the components that are being tested: